Do you dread putting on your favorite shoes or boots due to pain in your big toe joint? So did Matt! But not any more!

 - Chronic pain in the enlarged joint and toe

-One of the worst symptoms of bunions is a decrease in activity level.
+One of the worst effects of bunions is a decrease in activity level.
 Bunions can make you hesitate to be active, especially if you are in pain.
-With bunions it’s often impossible to run or go on long walks, and if you can walk, you have to slow down.
+With bunions it’s often impossible to run or go on long walks, and if you can walk, you have to slow down or alter how you walk to relieve some of the pain.
+This can cause additional problems from ‘favoring’ the painful bump.

 What Causes a Bunion?

-Although the precise cause of bunions is unknown, there are certain factors that may lead to them:
+Although the precise cause of bunions is unknown, there are certain factors that contribute to them:

-- Abnormal Biomechanics: The instability in the joint and muscle imbalance can create bunions.
+- Abnormal Biomechanics: Instability in the joint and muscle imbalance can create bunions.

 - Trauma: Though uncommon, some sprains, fractures, and nerve injuries have led to the development of bunions.